 Custom Chopper Styles

 When it comes to custom chopper styles there are four basic classes.
 Each chopper style has its own beauty and appeal.
 When you choose which style to build, it's important to be honest about the style of riding you are most likely to do.

 How Do You Choose a Chopper Style?

-Try these statements.
-They are just statements that might reflect your personal riding style.
+Check out these statements that might reflect your personal riding style.
 There are no wrong answers.
 The idea is to get a better understanding of the type of chopper kit or chopper style you may want to build.
 Grab a pencil and play along.

 I am going to ride this motorcycle...